All welcome

 Following on from contributing skills to a study trial published in The Lancet, it would be our pleasure to present our experience to other therapists.
 ACT, a psychotherapy from the CBT family, incorporates mindfulness and encourages acceptance of life’s inherent difficulties while focusing on what truly matters.
 The therapy aims to develop psychological flexibility through 6 core principals.
 The trial was implemented in the hospice setting, which also have a specialist multidisciplinary team for MND, a devastating and fatal disease.

 For the trial we were trained in ACT and provided with a manual and worksheets.
 Our sessions were recorded and reviewed to ensure adherence to protocols.
-We presented ACT psychoeducation over 8 sessions, tailoring it to the participants experiences and teaching them excercises.
+We presented ACT psychoeducation over 8 sessions, tailoring it to the participants experiences and teaching them exercises.
 This allowed participants to observe their distress and refocus on their interests, promoting psychological flexibility and a feeling of getting some control back in their lives.

 We aim to share our experience with you, give you an understanding of working in a hospice setting, understanding MND, how ACT trial was implemented and the findings of the research on completion.